bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+    An adaptive website uses queries to detect specific devices in order to adapt its content to fit the device's screen, the layouts are hard coded.
+Responsive webpages use media queries to have breakpoints at certain resolutions in order to calculate how to display content on any screen.
+It is scalable and fluid.

 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first- Building a web page first in a mobile layout, then adapting the content/styling from there for larger screens.
+    Desktop first- Building a web page first to cater to a larger, desktop screen, then adapting the content/styling for other devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+    `rem` will allow content to scale relative to the root element, so for example, if the browser's default font size is 20 pixels, and `font-size` is set to `50%` in the `html` tag, then `rem` will scale based on the `10px` size in the `html` element.

 4. How would you describe preprocessing to someone new to CSS?
+    Pre-processing allows us to write CSS more quickly by allowing us to next tags and selectors silimar to how we do it in HTML, and then compiles our nested tags and contents into raw CSS so the browser can interpret it.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+    I like the ability to create our own mixins, as well as being able to pass parameters to blocks of CSS as variables(reminds me of functions).
+Shortens written code substantially, and allows for easy tweaks later on.
+It was difficult to understand at first, because I was used to writing CSS manually, line by line.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.